chlorm-forks/Emby.Wiki/Automatic-Subtitle-Downloads.md

 Emby can automatically download subtitle files for your media.
 There are multiple subtitle plugin that can be used.

+## Install a Subtitle Plugin
+Before being able to setup automatic downloading of subtitles you will need to setup a plugin such as [Open Subtitles](Open-Subtitles).
+Please make sure you have configured your plugin before continuing.

 ## Setup your libraries to download subtitles
 Once you've installed a subtitle plugin, restarted the server and configured the plugin you are ready to configure each of your libraries to use the plugin.